blue-moon02/My_Cart_App/README.md

 * react-dom: React package for rendering the components.
 * typescript: TypeScript support for Next.js.

+Backend Dependencies(no need for it sice we have a web service)
+* express: Web framework for Node.js.
+* mongoose: MongoDB ODM for interacting with MongoDB.(Using cloud mongodb service)
+* cors: Middleware to handle cross-origin requests.
+* dotenv: For managing environment variables.

 # Assumptions Made During Development
-*MongoDB: MongoDB is running on localhost:27017.
-If MongoDB is installed on a different port or remotely, adjust the MONGO_URI in the .env file accordingly.
+*MongoDB: MongoDB is running on mongodb+srv://c<user>:<db_password>@cluster0.qxdn2.mongodb.net/<my-cart-app>.

-* API Base URL: The frontend assumes that the backend API is hosted locally at http://localhost:5000.
+* API Base URL: The frontend assumes that the backend API is hosted on we server at ttps://my-cart-app-5abj.onrender.com/cart.
 If the backend is deployed remotely, the API URL in the frontend code should be updated.

 * Authentication: For simplicity, this project assumes there is no user authentication.
 Anyone can add, remove, or view the cart.